Information Design in the Principal-Agent Problem: Model

 The \emph{principal-agent problem} involves two strategic players --- the \emph{principal} and the \emph{agent}.
-The principal's design problem is given by a tuple $\parentheses*{n,r,c,k,I}$ with the following interpretation: \begin{itemize} \item $\brackets*{n}:=\braces*{0,1,\ldots,n}$ is the set of possible actions of the agent, where $n\in \mathbb{Z}_{>0}$.\footnote{Our results can be easily generalized to an agent with continuum of possible actions.} \item $r=\parentheses*{r_0,r_1,...,r_n}\in\mathbb{R}_{\geq 0}^{n+1}$ is the principal's vector of \emph{incomes} (in expectation over the outcomes) induced by the corresponding actions.
-We distinguish between the principal's \emph{income} induced by the action only, and her overall \emph{utility} that also considers the transfer.\footnote{In the classic principal-agent problem, $r_a$ is the \emph{expected reward} for the principal when the action is $a$.} \item $c=\parentheses*{c_0,c_1,...,c_n}\in\mathbb{R}_{> 0}^{n+1}$ is the vector of the agent's \emph{costs} for taking the corresponding actions.
-The action $0$ is a special \emph{default} action: $r_0=c_0=0$.
-Namely, the agent always has the option to take no effort and induce no income for the principal. \item $k\in \mathbb{Z}_{>0}$ is the number of possible \emph{signals} the principal may observe. \item A row-stochastic matrix $I\in \mathbb{R}^{n\times k}$ is the \emph{information structure}.\footnote{A \emph{row-stochastic matrix} is a real matrix with non-negative entries s.t.~each row sums up to $1$.} The $a$-th row $I_a$ of $I$ ($1\leq a\leq n$) specifies the distribution over the $k$ signals when the agent's action is $a$. \end{itemize} The following assumption is without loss of generality by renumbering the actions: \emph{Action $1$ has the maximal expected income for the principal among all the least costly actions for the agent (besides the default action $0$)}.
-That is, $c_1\leq c_a$ for $1\leq a \leq n$ and $r_1\geq r_a$ for every $a$ s.t.~$c_1=c_a$.
+The principal's design problem is given by a tuple $\parentheses*{n,r,c,k,I}$ with the following interpretation: \begin{itemize} \item $\brackets*{n}:=\braces*{0,1,\ldots,n}$ is the set of possible actions of the agent, where $n\in \mathbb{N}$.\footnote{Our results can be easily generalized to an agent with a continuum of possible actions.} \item $c=\parentheses*{c_0,c_1,...,c_n}\in\mathbb{R}_{> 0}^{n+1}$ is the vector of the agent's \emph{costs} for taking the corresponding actions.
+Without loss of generality, we assume that $0\leq c_1 \leq ...\leq c_n$. \item $r=\parentheses*{r_0,r_1,...,r_n}\in\mathbb{R}_{\geq 0}^{n+1}$ is the principal's vector of \emph{incomes} (in expectation over the outcomes) induced by the corresponding actions.
+We distinguish between the principal's income induced by the action only, and her overall \emph{utility} that also considers her transfer to the agent. \item The action $0$ is a special \emph{default} action with $c_0=0$.
+Namely, the agent always has the option to exert no effort.
+We do not assume anything on $r_0$, besides that it is non-negative. \item As is natural, we assume that for $i\neq i'$, it holds that $\parentheses*{c_i,r_i}\neq \parentheses*{c_{i'},r_{i'}}$. \item $k\in \mathbb{N}$ is the number of possible \emph{signals} the principal can observe. \item A row-stochastic matrix $I=\parentheses*{I_{i,j}}\in \mathbb{R}^{n\times k}$ is the \emph{information structure}.\footnote{A \emph{row-stochastic matrix} is a real matrix with non-negative entries s.t.~each row sums up to $1$.} The $i$-th row $I_i$ of $I$ ($1\leq i\leq n$) specifies the distribution over the $k$ signals when the agent's action is $i$.\footnote{We remark that an alternative model could allow the regulator to randomize over information structures so that both the principal and the agent observe the realized information structure before the principal chooses a contract.
+The results in this paper do not change significantly in such a model.
+In fact, such a model convexifies the problem and potentially simplifies some arguments in the proofs.
+However, we see an added value in proving the stronger results on the existence of an information structure with certain properties rather than a distribution over those.} Note that when the agent chooses to take the default action $0$ --- it is revealed to the principal. \end{itemize}